fatiando/2023-egu-gd-blogpost/blogpost.md

 title: "Fatiando a Terra: a journey into open-source software for Geophysics"
 ---

-# Fatiando a Terra: a journey into open-source software for Geophysics

 ![](figs/fatiando-banner.png)

 **A day in the life of a Geophysicist often involves engaging in tasks such as